up button arrow

 Most Texas insurance companies provide coverage for various types of rental properties, including apartment buildings, single-family homes, and fix-and-flip properties.
 However, many do not cover rental properties like AirBNBs.
 This is partly because the chances of a claim occurring often increase when different people use a property.

-What is the Purpose of Landlord Insurance in Texas?
+What Is The Purpose of Landlord Insurance in Texas?

 While landlord insurance offers more coverage and flexibility to people in the rental business, it does not cover everything.
-Landlord insurance does not provide coverage for damages caused by such things as floods, wars, and natural disasters
+Landlord insurance does not provide coverage for damages caused by such things as floods, wars, and natural disasters.

-What is Landlord Insurance for in Texas?
+What is Landlord Insurance For in Texas?

 In Texas, landlord insurance is designed to protect individuals with investment properties from loss of profit or damage to property.
 After purchasing a landlord insurance plan, the insurance company bears all the risks associated with covered events.
 Insured events are usually termed as “covered perils,” and they include fire, explosions, damages caused by vehicles, aircraft, vandalism, wind, and hail damage.

-What are the Types of Landlord Insurance in Texas?
+What Are The Types of Landlord Insurance in Texas?

 In Texas, there are two main types of landlord insurance: